Rami-Yusf/RingoMedia.ModulesTask/README.md

 #### Features
 - Set reminders with a title and specific date-time for sending an email notification.
 - Integrate with Mailtrap & Hangfire background jobs to schedule & send the reminder email on the Selected date-time.
 To try it, just create a reminder and set the date-time to the next minute and you will recieve a reminder email.
-- Validtion Atrribute to ensure that the date-time is in the future, aslo the UI is showing only future date-time
+- Validtion Atrribute to ensure that the date-time is in the future, also the UI is showing only future date-time

 #### Fields
 - **Title**: Title of the reminder.